DouLi2018/Test/readme.txt

 Git is a test version control system.
 Version 2
 Git is free test software.
 Git Test Line3.
-Create a new branch DEV.
+Create a new branch DEV test.